 Thrown in at the Deep End

-My first few days in South Africa, what can I say… I did my homework beforehand but I was still surprised in both a positive and negative way.
+My first few days as a volunteer in South Africa, what can I say… I did my homework beforehand but I was still surprised in both a positive and negative way.
 There was my lovely host and her family giving me a home and making me feel like a family member.
 There was the Bobbi Bear staff who welcomed me and were so friendly and give the children a voice and comfort those who have never had either.
 There is another volunteer who was working her ass of for the kids and made my start much easier.
 There are people smiling at you and hugging you that have never met before.
 And it’s warm every day.

 But then there is a little girl who suffered long-term rape before her 3rd birthday.
 There are these women working at Bobbi Bear getting up at 4am in the morning and taking care of 10-20 children each when they come home in the afternoon (some children are theirs, some are ones that have been rescued).
 There is the girl desperately looking forward to moving in with one of these women soon.
 There are these other women who are afraid to attend Bobbi Bear’s weekly meeting at The Tree because there are robbers and rapists waiting along the way they have to walk.
 There is this little boy at The Tree who said with his quiet voice “because we are so hungry”.
 And there is the little boy in the picture who picked my elephant out of the toys at The Tree today, so it’s his now.